mktung/db_final/code/readme.md

 * [Global Terrorism Dataset](https://www.kaggle.com/START-UMD/gtd) - The terrorism dataset
 * [Historical Stock Price Datasets](https://www.kaggle.com/ehallmar/daily-historical-stock-prices-1970-2018) - The stockprice dataset

 Please download the datasets from the links above, as they cannot be downloaded from datasets.txt.
+Downloading from the above sources is identical to any other kaggle dataset, just log into kaggle and then press the download button towards the top of the page.

 ### Link To The Video